ani-gevorgyan/school-management-system/README.md

-# File-Management-System
+# School-Management-System

 This is a simple school system management application.
 This application uses Graphql Api for data fetching and data mutation. <br />
+The application uses RestApi for authentication (signup, login).
+These requests are provided below in the postman link. <br />
-The application uses prisma ORM for interacting with MySql database.
+The application uses prisma ORM for interacting with MySql database.<br />
-You can find all the necessary env variables in the .env.example file.
+You can find all the necessary env variables in the .env.example file.<br />

 #### Available Scripts